-Child Custody & Healthcare
+NY Child Custody & Healthcare Issues

-In New York, usually noncustodial parents are ordered by a family law judge to provide health insurance for dependent children.
+In New York, noncustodial parents are usually ordered by a family law judge to provide health insurance for dependent children.
 All employers in this state receive a National Medical Support Notice whenever one of their employees is required by the court to provide healthcare for their children.